yousef-401-advanced-javascript/reading-notes401/read18.md

 **main parts :**<br />
 - **Client Side:** it is the library that runs inside the browser
 - **Server Side:** It is the library for Node.js

+### Connections
+With TCP, you connect directly to a server with a keep-alive type of connection.

+With Socket.io, you connect to a server over HTTP.
+The session is “kept alive” through it’s internal use of the WebSocket Protocol, with session information being preserved.